mattbierner/median-gif/documentation/about.md

 # About *median.gif*

-*[median.gif](site)* is an experiment [median blending](http://petapixel.com/2013/05/29/a-look-at-reducing-noise-in-photographs-using-median-blending/) multiple frames of gif animation together.
+*[median.gif](site)* is an experiment [median blending](http://petapixel.com/2013/05/29/a-look-at-reducing-noise-in-photographs-using-median-blending/) multiple frames of gif animations together.
 When all frames of the animation are blended together, the result is a single image the captures to average value of each pixel across the entire animation.
-You can also create animations by only blending a subset of frames or changing how the blending works.
+You can also create new animations by only blending a subset of frames or changing how the blending works.

 ## Basic Settings